Why Some People Instantly Dislike You (Even When You've Done Nothing Wrong)

 Human beings constantly evaluate their place in the social landscape.
 It’s subtle, often unconscious, but it happens continuously.

-- Who seems comfortable in their own skin?
+Who is respected here?
+Who commands attention?
+Who seems comfortable in their own skin?

 When someone enters a room carrying quiet certainty — not arrogance, just clarity — it can trigger what psychologists call a status threat response.
 The brain perceives the confident person as competition, even if the confident person has no intention of competing at all.